timmermansjoy/Software-engineering/README.md

 ## About

-This project is created for the course Software Engineering at PXL, with the pourpose of creating a csv parser that can be used to create groups of students.
+This project is created for the course Software Engineering at PXL, with the purpose of creating a csv parser that can be used to create groups of students.

 ## Requirements